 - Systemic antibiotics are indicated in endogenous endophthalmitis; their role in exogenous bacterial endophthalmitis is controversial.

-- Visual outcome depends on the virulence of the bacterial pathogen and the speed with which treatment is given.
+- Visual outcome depends on the baseline vision, presence of comorbidity, virulence of the bacterial pathogen and the speed with which treatment is given.

 - Repeated intravitreal injections of antibiotics may be necessary if there is no response to the initial therapy.